 On a safari in central Africa, naive Roy Hendrick (Charles Gordon) discovers to his horror that his travelling companion Webb Fallon (John Abbott) is a centuries-old vampire.
 Back at Fallon’s bar, the tension begins to mount…

 Brit actor John Abbott’s depiction of a vampire who is clearly suffering as if he’s addicted and yet has a clearly defined survival instinct puts this low-key Republic production years ahead of its time.
 The omnipresent sound of voodoo drums on the soundtrack is relentless and effective, thus providing a foreboding aural backdrop to the onscreen shenanigans.

 The ‘natives’ are also given more credence than in similar movies of the period and work out that Fallon is a vampire long before their white counterparts.
 Lesley Selander was a director of numerous westerns and here he seems to try to emulate the style of Val Lewton’s RKO productions.
-The Vampire’s Ghost is worth a look, if you can track it down.
+The Vampire’s Ghost is worth a look.

 “John Abbott is a weird casting choice, to be sure, but in an enjoyable way.
 After fifteen years of decadent aristocrats in opera capes, it’s fun to see a vampire who is instead a world-weary, low-born scoundrel.
 Furthermore, I got a huge kick out of Abbott’s portrayal of the character’s attitude toward his own immortality.”
 1000 Misspent Hours and Counting

 “Lesley Selander has some modest sets at his disposal that are infused with a foreboding exoticism; one excursion into the jungles is especially effective in transcending its backlot and soundstage trappings.
 Most of the film’s horror imagery is cribbed from Lewton’s iconography, as Selander relies on shadows and contrasts to relay a handful of memorable shots…” Oh, the Horror!